nataraj2/AirfoilOptimization/README.md

 Two different neural networks are trained

 (a) The first network - a DCGAN which takes a random vector as the input and outputs a smooth airfoil (much similar to how Deepfake works to create new faces)
-(a) The second network maps the smooth airfoil shape to the coefficient of lift using the simulation training data
+(b) The second network maps the smooth airfoil shape to the coefficient of lift using the simulation training data

 The two neural networks are then combined to get a single network that maps the random vector to the coefficient of lift.
 Once we have a functional relation, a steepest gradient descent methodology is utilized to perform the optimization.
 During